Academic Scholarships for Survivors

 - Applicant must be a legal resident of the United States of America under the age of 25

-- Applicant must have been diagnosed with and/or been actively treated for a life threatening disease within the past 5 years.
+- Applicant must have been diagnosed with and/or been actively treated for a chronic, life threatening or life debilitating disease within the past 5 years.

-- Applicant must be pursuing an Associate's Degree as a bridge to a Bachelor's degree or higher.
+- Applicant must be pursuing a Bachelor's degree or higher.

 - Applicant must complete Scholarship for Survivors application in full (Part A-E)

-- Applicant must write an essay on how their diagnosis has impacted their lives and their future goals (1000 word maximum).
+- Applicant must write an essay on how their diagnosis has impacted their life and their future goals (1000 word maximum).

 - Applicant must submit written documentation from a treating physician that outlines applicants' medical history.